xinzhan/core-services.en/help/interface/admin-getting-started/admin-getting-started.md

 ## What's new in Experience Cloud user management {#concept_06A0A13362F644FB90F947238407637A}

-Learn about the latest features in Experience Cloud user management.
+Learn about the latest features in Experience Cloud user and product management.

 <!-- ### Business ID type